Octopus Tattoo Ideas, Designs, and Meanings

 - In Norse mythology, the Kraken (of ancient Scandinavia) lives off the coasts of Norway and Greenland.

 - The Cthulhu, a alien imagined by H.P.
 Lovecraft, had a gigantic octopus head.

-- Giant cephalopods, octopi or squid, play important roles in literature: Melville's Moby-Dick, Tolkien's The Fellowship of the Ring, and Jules Verne's Twenty Thousand Leagues Under the Sea.
+- Giant cephalopods, octopuses or squids, have important roles in literature: Melville's Moby-Dick, Tolkien's The Fellowship of the Ring, and Jules Verne's Twenty Thousand Leagues Under the Sea.